microsoft/HoloLensForCV/Samples/py/README.md

 # HoloLens Research Mode Python Receiver

-A basic sample which show the steps to connect to, receive and parse the HoloLens Research Mode Streamer data.
+A basic sample which show the steps to connect, receive and parse the HoloLens Research Mode Streamer data.

 ## Pre-requisties
 Python 2.7 on your development PC.